tastaslim/Python-Tutorial/day18_Design Patterns/Introduction.md

   solve your problem.
 - Design patterns are not straight forward and strict rules, these are tools which we use to solve a particular type of problem.
 Hence, the ones who are going to implement these must be aware of problems first which they are facing.

+---

+# Fundamental of Design Patterns #

+- Always separate out those things which keep on changing from those which doesn't so that any new change will have no/minimum impact on other things.